On Fathers and Daughters and What It Means to Be a Dad

 Now that it’s June and Mother’s Day has come and gone, fathers can look forward to their special day.

-However, by the time she’s ten or eleven, a young girl is likely to create physical distance between her father and herself as she embarks on her journey towards becoming a young woman and feels less comfortable with sitting on his lap, having him stroke her hair and kiss her soft cheek.
+However, by the time she’s ten or eleven, a young girl is likely to create physical distance between her father and herself as she embarks on her journey towards becoming a young woman.
 The pang of rejection is often difficult for a father as he struggles to maintain the same closeness that a young girl will often reserve for her mother.
 This is the complicated side of being father to a daughter.

 If you show her unconditional love and acceptance, if you listen to and respect her needs, she will expect that other men in her life will too.
 If you show her unconditional love, she will not allow herself to become engaged in relationships with men who love her only if she looks or acts a certain way.
 If you show her respect, she will expect other boys, and eventually men, to treat her as their equals.
 She will choose partners who listen to what is important to her, validate her and encourage her to assert herself.